-(f) Includes short-term borrowings, the current portion of long-term borrowings and capital lease obligations of \$0.2 million, \$0.3 million, \$0.5 million, \$0.4 million and \$6.2 million, respectively.
+(f) Includes short-term borrowings, the current portion of long-term borrowings and finance lease obligations of \$0.2 million, \$0.2 million, \$0.3 million, \$0.5 million and \$0.4 million, respectively.

-(g) The Company uses adjusted EBITDA and the ratio of adjusted EBITDA to net sales ("adjusted EBITDA margin") as additional measures which are representative of its underlying performance and to improve the comparability of results across reporting periods.
+The Company uses adjusted EBITDA and the ratio of adjusted EBITDA to net sales ("adjusted EBITDA margin") as additional measures which are representative of its underlying performance and to improve the comparability of results across reporting periods.
 We believe that investors use versions of these metrics in a similar manner.
 For these reasons, the Company believes that adjusted EBITDA and adjusted EBITDA margin are meaningful metrics to investors in evaluating the Company's underlying financial performance.
 Consolidated adjusted EBITDA is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, hearing loss settlement charges, debt settlement charges, acquisition and integration-related expenses, restructuring activity, executive severance costs, purchase accounting effects, other income/expense, income tax expense, and depreciation and amortization expense.
-Consolidated adjusted EBITDA margin is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, hearing loss settlement charges, debt settlement charges, acquisition and integration-related expenses, restructuring activity, executive severance costs, purchase accounting effects, other income/expense, income tax expense, and depreciation and amortization expense divided by net sales for the applicable period(s).
+Consolidated adjusted EBITDA margin is a non-GAAP measure that represents the total of income from continuing operations, interest expense, pension settlement charges, hearing loss settlement charges, debt settlement charges, acquisition and integrationrelated expenses, restructuring activity, executive severance costs, purchase accounting effects, other income/expense, income tax expense, and depreciation and amortization expense divided by net sales for the applicable period(s).
 Other companies may use different methods to calculate adjusted EBITDA and adjusted EBITDA margin.
-The following table summarizes the Company's consolidated adjusted EBITDA and adjusted EBITDA margin and reconciles income from continuing operations to consolidated adjusted EBITDA for each of the five years in the period ended December 31, 2018:
+Effective January 1, 2019, the Company adopted the new lease accounting standard, which resulted in a change to the Company's recognition of the deferred gain associated with historical sale lease-back transactions.
+Prior to 2019, the deferred gain, which initially totaled \$29.0 million, was being recognized through the Consolidated Statement of Operations on a straight-line basis over the 15-year lease term.
+As a result, approximately \$1.9 million of the deferred gain had been recognized each year since 2008.
+Effective in 2019, the Company no longer recognizes any portion of the gain through the Consolidated Statement of Operations, and recognized the remaining deferred gain balance, net of the related deferred tax asset, as a cumulative effect adjustment to opening retained earnings.
+To facilitate comparisons with prior periods, the Company has revised its previouslyissued adjusted EBITDA and adjusted EBITDA margin to exclude the recognition of this deferred gain.
+The following table summarizes the Company's consolidated adjusted EBITDA and adjusted EBITDA margin and reconciles income from continuing operations to consolidated adjusted EBITDA for each of the five years in the period ended December 31, 2019: